 A mark-up of the key transaction documents drafts of which will be provided to Prospective Purchasers at the close of Round I.

-Confirmation that the Prospective Purchaser’s internal approvals have been completed.
+Confirmation that the Prospective Purchaser’s internal approvals have been obtained.

 Confirmation that all required due diligence activities have been completed.

-Enron’s final selection of Purchaser(s) will be based, in part, on the economics to Enron, the extent to which changes to documents are requested, and various other matters.
-Enron reserves the right, in its sole discretion, to reject any proposal for any reason.
+Enron’s final selection of purchaser(s) will be based, in part, on the economics to Enron, the extent to which changes to documents are requested, and various other matters.
+Enron reserves the right, in its sole discretion, to reject any proposal for any reason or no reason.

 Communication